 Dryden S&P 500 Index Fund.
-This fund is constructed to reflect the composition of the S&P 500 Index.
-It seeks to provide long-term growth of capital and income.
+This fund seeks to provide investment results that approximate the performance of the S&P 500 Index.

 Columbia Dividend Value Fund (IS Platform).
 This fund seeks total return, consisting of current income and capital appreciation.